Psychological Erectile Dysfunction

 Psychological ED is a condition where a man is unable to achieve and maintain an erection that allows for satisfactory sexual function – due to psychological factors like anxiety or depression.

 Psychogenic ED could be diagnosed when a man’s physiology supports normal sexual function but anxiety prevents sufficient erectile function.

 If a man regularly gets long-lasting erections upon waking but can’t get an erection during sexual activity that is evidence of psychological ED.

 Male sexual arousal is a complex process that involves healthy bodily functions of the brain, hormones, muscles, blood vessels, nervous system and emotion regulation.
 ED can result from a problem with any of these.
 Stress and mental health concerns can cause or worsen erectile dysfunction.

 Psychological ED has No Age Limit

-Epidemiological studies consistently show that prevalence of erectile dysfunction (ED) increases with ageing.
+Epidemiological studies consistently show that the prevalence of erectile dysfunction (ED) increases with aging.
 But just because you’re below a certain age doesn’t mean you’re safe.